osu-cs361-group13/.github/.github/ISSUE_TEMPLATE/validation.md

+---
+name: Validation
+about: Template for creating a validation issue.
+title: ''
+labels: ''
+assignees:

+---

 ## Requirement or Feature Not Met
 State how the code does not meet a requirement or feature you were expecting.